m-petersen/vinpetersen.github.io/_drafts/2018-11-29-a-guided-tour-through-a-convolutional-neural-network-part-4.md

 ![backprop_en_detail.png]({{site.baseurl}}/img/backprop_detailed.png)
 *Figure 15: Backpropagation in detail*

-This whole principle is called chain rule and is also utilised in backpropagation in the absolutely same manner (*Figure 15*: blue elements), even though with other functions and values.
+This whole principle of chaining the derivatives together is called chain rule and is also utilised in backpropagation in absolutely the same manner (*Figure 15*: blue elements), even though with other functions and values.
 The functions in the fully connected layers are traced back by computing their derivatives and then concatenating those leading to the parameter of interest via the chain rule, which results in the derivative of the cross-entropy with respect to the parameter we backpropagated to.

 The computations result in the following equations for weights and biases.